Crystal Palace (Bromley ward): Bromley council elections

+2021 by-election

+2018 election

+The election took place on 3 May 2018.

-2014 Results
+2014 election

 Council elections were held on 22 May 2014, at the same time as the European Parliament election.
 The list of candidates was published on 14 May 2014 - for the first time, UKIP put forward a council candidate in the ward.
 Tom Papworth's wife Vicki was standing as a Liberal Democrat candidate as the previous councillor - John Canvin - was not standing for re-election in 2014.
 The Liberal Democrats lost both seats in the ward to the Labour Party.
 The results were:

 There were 12 spoiled ballots (6 for voting for more candidates than the voter was entitled to and 6 being unmarked or wholly void).

 Of an electorate of 8351, 3095 ballots were issued.

 The results grouped by party were:

-2010 Results
+2010 election

+The election on 6 May 2010 took place on the same day as the United Kingdom general election.

 One of the Conservative candidates, Karen Moran, previously stood as a candidate in the ward for the Green Party in 2007, 2006 and 2002.

-The last ward election was held alongside the United Kingdom General Election of 2010, with the following results:

 The results grouped by party were:

-2007 Results
+2007 by-election

-A by-election for one seat was held on 6 September 2007 after the death of the previous office-holder, Chris Gaster:
+The by-election was held on 6 September 2007, following the death of Chris Gaster.

+2006 election

+The election took place on 4 May 2006.

+2002 election

+The election took place on 2 May 2002.